 Armata is committed to developing safe and effective medicines to transform the lives of patients with serious or life-threatening bacterial infections.
 Our goal is to provide access to our investigational drugs at the appropriate time and in the safest manner for patients.
 We are currently developing multiple products to combat multidrug-resistant bacterial infections.
-The route to marketing approval for investigational drugs requires conducting clinical trials in various potential indications.
+The route to marketing approval for investigational drugs requires conducting multiple clinical trials.

 A clinical trial is a research program conducted with patients to evaluate an investigational new drug (IND) in which comprehensive safety and efficacy data are compiled.
 Armata believes that participation in one of our clinical trials is the most appropriate way to access our investigational drugs, consistent with U.S. Food and Drug Administration (FDA) recommendation: “Whenever possible, an investigational medical product should be used as part of a clinical trial.”